-Approved Pathway: 11) Includes minimum of INTRODUCTORY LEVEL three secondary-level credits.
-12) Includes a work-based Business Essentials 12050 .5 credit element.
-13) Consists of a sequence: Introductory-level.
-Technical-level, and TECHNICAL LEVEL Application-level courses.
-14) Supporting Entrepreneurship 12053 .5 credit documentation include Accounting 12104 1 credit Articulation Business Economics √ 12105 .5 credit Agreement(s) and a Program of Study.
-15) Technical-level and Application-level APPLICATION LEVEL courses receive .5 (2 Strands) state-weighted funding in an approved CTE pathway.
-Finance Strand Accounting Strand (Must offer both courses to satisfy the strand) Concentrator Requirement Banking & Finance 12101 12108 .5 credit Advanced Accounting 1 credit For a student to be a concentrator, at least 2 Investing 12107 .5 credit of 3 required secondary level credits taken must be a Required for pathway approval. → Course is eligible for Regents Qualified Admissions - Social Science combination of ALL ONE CREDIT COURSES MAY BE TAUGHT AS TWO .5 CREDIT COURSES. technical and application levels.
+- Includes minimum of three secondary-level credits.

+- Includes a work-based element.

+- 13) Consists of a sequence: Introductory-level, Technical-level, and Application-level courses.

+- 14) Supporting

+documentation include

+Articulation

+Agreement(s) and a

+Program of Study.

+- 15) Technical-level and Application-level courses receive .5 state-weighted funding in an approved CTE pathway.

+Concentrator Requirement

+For a student to be a concentrator, at least 2 of 3 required secondary level credits taken must be a combination of technical and application levels.